How and with whom, I hopefully hear you cry? Well read on and I fervently hope you won’t be disappointed.

 The squid was everything it said.
 Fresh as a daisy, soaked in buttermilk and then dredged and crumbed and quickly fried to crisp, they came with a gorgeous squid ink mayo and a fresh, light tomato salsa type sauce with a hint of smoked paprika to give it a Mediterranean or Mexican? twist.
 So that’s Spain/Mexico sorted.
 Next onto……….

 I suppose the UK or maybe Germany?
 The belly pork was as good as my own, which I love.
 I braise/roast mine for at least eight hours and I suspect this was in the same timescale.
 The fat under the skin had melted away to leave a thin, glass like shard of crackling that shattered like glass as we cut through it.
-The flavour simple and the sausage incredibly meaty in texture and with a distinct taste of hot dog but in a sensational taste way that went with the sausage admirably.
+The flavour simple and the sausage incredibly meaty in texture and with a distinct taste of hot dog but in a sensational taste way that went with the pork admirably.
 I must admit the bacon mayo got a bit lost as we fought to grab bits from the dish (we were sharing you see).
-It later transpired Martin didn’t get any sausage so I couldn’t ask his opinion on the hod dog taste…and I felt guilty.
+It later transpired Martin didn’t get any sausage so I couldn’t ask his opinion on the hot dog taste…and I felt guilty.

 We couldn’t stop there on our culinary whirlwind as John arrived with some of his Korean crispy chicken wings to try…Phew!